Randika-Lakmal-Abeyrathna/EventMart/services/eventmart-product-service/README.md

 ## 🔐 Security & Secrets

 - **No secrets are committed to Git**
-- `.env` and `application-local.properties` are ignored in `.gitignore`
+- `.env`, `application-local.yml`, and other local override files are ignored in `.gitignore`
-- Credentials are injected via environment variables
+- Credentials are injected via environment variables (e.g., from `.env` or your IDE run config)
 - Use strong passwords in production environments

 ---